 Action point: Try to employ skills in self-compassion to overcome negative thinking.
 Ask yourself: “What would I say to a friend in this situation?”.
 When you notice your mind kicking into self-criticism, acknowledge it as an unavoidable habit of your complex, evolved brain that you do not have to take at face value.

 Action point: During strong emotional storms, ground yourself by taking five deep breaths.
-Even try pushing your feet into the floor to focus on bringing yourself back into your body.
-Recognising that feelings are unpleasant, but harmless, can help hold you steady until the storm passes.
+Try pushing your feet into the floor to focus on bringing yourself back into your body.
+Recognising that feelings are unpleasant, but harmless, can help hold you steady until the rain passes.

 Action point: Ask yourself, “if I could wave a magic wand so that I always felt happy and contented, what would I be doing with my time?”.
 Try making a list of some things you enjoyed in your childhood that you’d love to engage in again – taking a dance class, spending time on a beach, making something tangible.
 Use your answers to guide how you can spend your time doing what matters to you.